michmattera/newline-alebrije/README.md

     - Student/Curious outsider

 - **Demographic:**
-    - Min 18 years old
+    - Minimum 18 years old
     - From all over the world

 - **Psychographic:**